“I loved the way it made me feel around other people.”

 “I was pretty boring until I had a few drinks.”

 “When I wasn’t using, I could just feel everyone’s eyes on me and could tell what they were thinking.”

 Sentences describing life at the beginning of addiction are commonplace in twelve-step meetings and process groups.
 However, these thoughts describe more than addiction alone.
 They are also a window into what life is like with social anxiety disorder.

 What is Social Anxiety Disorder?

 It is important to note that social anxiety disorder is not mere shyness.
-It is an intense and irrational fear of interacting with other people – so intense, in fact, that it negatively affects the lives of those so afflicted.
-Social anxiety disorder often manifests as a strong feeling of self-consciousness and an unreasonable feeling of being judged.
-Triggers to the disorder can include public speaking, meeting new people, going on dates, or merely ordering food at a restaurant.
-Individuals can feel inadequate, embarrassed or depressed.
-They also may feel physical sensations such as sweating, trembling, or feeling flushed or dizzy.
-These symptoms can become so intolerable that those suffering from social anxiety disorder have a difficult time maintaining relationships or employment.
+It is an intense and irrational fear of interacting with other people – so intense that it negatively affects the lives of those so afflicted.
+Social anxiety disorder often manifests as a strong self-consciousness and an unreasonable feeling of being judged.
+Triggers to the disorder can include public speaking, meeting new people, going on dates, or ordering food at a restaurant.
+Individuals can feel inadequate, embarrassed, or depressed.
+They may also feel physical sensations such as sweating, trembling, flushed, or dizziness.
+These symptoms can become so intolerable that those suffering from social anxiety disorder have difficulty maintaining relationships or employment.

 Social Anxiety and Substance Abuse